Prosecution Rights of Appeal

 There is also the question of the relationship between appeals in Part 9 and a reference by the Attorney General under section 36 of the Criminal Justice Act 1972.
 In deciding whether or not to appeal, the CCP or DCCP may also consider, if appropriate, whether the case involves a point of law of general public importance.
 This should not be confined to cases where 'very heavy questions of law arise' but should also be made when 'short but important points require a quick ruling before a potentially false decision of law has too wide a circulation in the courts. per Lord Widgery CJ in (Attorney-General's Reference (No1 of 1975) QB 773).

 If there is a point of law of general public importance, then as long as the criteria set out elsewhere in this guidance are met, then there may be an appeal under section 58.
-While there may be cases where the Attorney is still asked to refer cases to the Court of Appeal, it is envisaged that in the light of these new provisions, the number of referrals will be reduced.

 The CCP or DCCP should balance the need to clarify the law against the needs of the particular case where there is more than one offence on the indictment not affected by the ruling and consider the effect on witnesses of a delay in the trial caused by an appeal.

 It is necessary for the Director of Public Prosecutions and the Attorney General to monitor the exercise and use of this power and that the reputation of the Service is not damaged by unmeritorious appeals.